SanjoSolutions/consciousness-research/README.md

 ## Research

-This research has been done by me (Jonas Aschenbrenner) and reflects the answers that I have received.
-Please verify that it serves the highest good before incorporating the information into your life.
+Please verify that it serves the highest good before incorporating any of the information into your life.
+Please also verify with a consciousness calibration technique if the information is correct.

 ### The basis for that muscle testing works